 - The strength of the evidence that proves the negligent person’s fault, and

 - Your attorney’s experience with car accident law and cases involving a preexisting injury.

 If you were involved in a car accident with a pre-existing condition that is now more painful and costly, it’s important to contact an experienced attorney who won’t take no for an answer from the defendant and/or the insurance company.

-If a crash aggravated your injuries, contact Ostroff Injury Law to schedule a free consultation.
+If a crash aggravated your injuries, contact Ostroff Godshall Injury and Accident Lawyers to schedule a free consultation.
 We’ll discuss the crash, your rights, and how to seek maximum compensation.